The Manual of the Psi

 Random (Dice Roll) Method

 Despite their general laundry list of super-powers, psis are merely normal humans 'where it counts'.
 When rolling up traits for a psi, use table A to generate their Brawn and Fortitude, then table B for their Melee and Coordination.
-Finally, use table D for Intellect, Awareness, and Willpower, as these are usually rather high in psi-active characters, above and beyond those scores seen in typical people (on average).
+Finally, use table D for Intellect, Awareness, and Willpower, as these are usually high in psi-active characters, above and beyond those traits seen in average people.

-A psi may then roll on table A to determine his or her initial Lifestyle rank value.
-They also begin play with a Repute score of zero.
-Add up his or her Health and Fortune totals as normal, along with Negative and Mental Health scores (if those optional rules are in play).
-Psis do not have access to hyperexhaustive or hyperkinetic trait values.
+Roll on table A to determine the initial Lifestyle rank value of a psi-active character.
+Psis generally begin play with a Repute value of zero.
+Add up his or her Health and Fortune totals as normal, along with Negative and Mental Health traits (if those optional rules are in play).
+Considered human in nature, psis do not have access to hyperexhaustive or hyperkinetic trait values.

 Table 1: Rank Value Generation